srobotta/moodle-database-presets/doodle/README.md

 #### CSS adaptions

-The most voted option should be highlighted in the table.
+To display the dates as shown in a table, the css must contain the styles for the flex layout.
+Also, the most voted option should be highlighted in the table.
 This is done by adding the css class `most-votes` to the corresponding elements.
-The *Custom CSS* template must get the following definitions:
+The *Custom CSS* template then looks like this:

 ```
-.doodle-result-table .row {
+.doodle-result-table .one-entry {
-  margin-left: 0;
+  display: flex;
 }
-.most-votes.option-value {
+.doodle-result-table .item-name {
-  background-color: #90ee90;
+  flex: 0 0 13rem; /* Fixed width for the name. */
+  display: flex;
+  align-items: center;
+  justify-content: left;
 }
+.doodle-result-table .item-dates {
+    flex: 1; /* Takes remaining space next to the name. */
+    display: flex;
+}
+.doodle-result-table .single-date {
+  flex: 1; /* Each column (with the date header or the checkbox) take equal share */
+  display: flex;
+  align-items: center;
+  justify-content: center;
+  text-align: center;
+  padding: 2px 5px;
+}
+/* Mark the most voted option. */
-.most-votes.col {
+.most-votes {
   border-left: 2px solid #90ee90;
   border-right: 2px solid #90ee90;
 }
+.most-votes.option-value {
+  background-color: #90ee90;
+}
-.row:last-child .most-votes.col {
+.one-entry:last-child .most-votes {
   border-bottom: 2px solid #90ee90;
 }
 ```

+The `.one-entry` container holds one entry.
+Inside is a left container `.item-name` that contains the name of the student.
+This container is set to a fixed width.
+The `.item-dates` container uses the rest of the available space where inside a column for each single date of the same size is preserved in `.single-date`.

-This sets a green backround at the header and sets a border around the column.
-In CSS this means that all div container must get a left and right border and the container in the last row must get a bottom border as well.
+With the class `.most-votes` a green backround at the header and a border is set around the column.
+This means that all div container must get a left and right border and the container in the last row must get a bottom border as well.